AndrewJung03/TrackMyMovies/README.md

 ## Data Model

-The application will store Users, Movies, Notes, Reviews
+The application will store Users, and Movies

 * user has a list of movies that they've watched with multiple movies (via refrences)
 * each movie has a rating, notes, and a cover image